Skip to content

 This ad is displayed using third party content and we do not control its accessibility features.

-When compared to the million and one pain relievers on the market, the acupressure mat—often accompanied by an acupressure pillow—is relatively straightforward.
-Its 4,000-plus plastic spikes put pressure on many different parts of the body at once, helping release tension and promote blood flow.
-They are similar to other self-myofascial release tools, like foam rollers and massage balls, but work on a larger and less targeted scale.
+Acupressure mats, also referred to as Shakti mats, are mats with plastic spikes that put pressure on many different parts of the body, helping release tension and promote blood flow.
+They are similar to other self-myofascial release tools, like foam rollers and massage balls, but they work on a larger scale: the whole body!

 "Unlike acupuncture that uses selective and targeted points to treat pain and diseases, acupressure mats apply pressure on a large surface area," says licensed acupuncturist Snow Xia L.Ac. "[The mats] have a general effect of releasing myofascial and muscular tension and increasing blood circulation."

-Erin Weber, P.T., DBT, a physical therapist at Flow Physiotherapy in Brooklyn, adds that her patients also increasingly ask about using these mats for relaxation and stress release.
-"There's enough pressure on the muscle fibers to release tension but also to really calm down the nervous system," she tells mbg, explaining that the pressure of the mat—like any welcome touch—can release feel-good hormones like serotonin1 and help activate the body's parasympathetic (rest and digest) response.
+"There's enough pressure on the muscle fibers to release tension but also to really calm down the nervous system," she tells mindbodygreen, explaining that the pressure of the mat—like any welcome touch—can release feel-good hormones like serotonin1 and help activate the body's parasympathetic (rest and digest) response.

 Until then, both she and Xia consider the mats safe to use and potentially very beneficial for easing stress and pain.
 "If it's something that is noninvasive and can help you reset your nervous system and relax muscle tension, then why not give it a try?"
 Weber says.